-Your Heating, Ventilation, and Air Conditioning (HVAC) system can cause extensive water damage if it’s not maintained properly.
-Common causes of HVAC water leaks include a clogged drain, frozen evaporator coils, and pipes that are not connected correctly.
-In this article, we’re going to discuss how to prevent AC from leaking.
+Your Heating, Ventilation, and Air Conditioning (HVAC) system can cause extensive water damage if it’s not maintained correctly.
+Common causes of HVAC water damage include a clogged drain, frozen evaporator coils, and pipes that are not connected correctly.

 - When your AC unit is running, check the condensation line opening to make sure you see water flowing to the drain.
 The amount of water that flows depends on the humidity level in the house.

-- Flush the drain with an algae inhibitor.
-Once or twice a year, flush out your drain line with an algaecide to prevent mold or algae from forming.
+- Once or twice a year, flush out your drain line with an algaecide to prevent mold or algae from forming.
 Use a commercial solution or regular bleach.

 - Make sure to properly connect and install the main drain line and emergency drain line.

 - Check that the pipe is oriented correctly, as it might be knocked out of alignment.

 - Sometimes, the drain line gets clogged with algae, dirt, mineral deposits, and even mold or mildew, causing water to overflow into your home.